influxdata/giraffe/giraffe/README.md

 - **yTickStep**: _number.
 Optional. **Ignored when yTicks is specified**._ A number representing the tick interval for the y-axis.
 May be negative.

 - **yTickStart**: _number.
-Optional. **Ignored when yTicks is specified**._ A number representing the value of the first tick on the y-axis.
-This will determine the placement of all subsequent ticks.
-Must be within the domain of the y-axis, otherwise will not be rendered.
-Subsequent ticks may still be rendered if their placement is within the domain.
+Optional. **Ignored when yTicks is specified**._ A number representing a value less than or equal to the first tick on the y-axis.
+This number will determine the placement of all subsequent ticks.
+It and any subsequent ticks will be rendered only if they fall within the domain.
+This number _is_ the value of the first tick when it is in the domain, and at least one of **yTickStep** or **yTotalTicks** is included.

 - **tickFont**: _string.
 Optional._ The [_CSS font_](https://developer.mozilla.org/en-US/docs/Web/CSS/font) value for the styling of the tick labels and axis labels.